 Types of Detox Centers

 - Patients can receive greater social support outside of rehabilitation (rehab) by maintaining contact with friends and families.

 - Individuals can maintain employment, school, or other personal and professional duties.

-- Greater freedom
+- Greater freedom during treatment.

-- Fewer disruptions in life activities
+- Fewer disruptions in life activities.

-How to Choose a Detox Center?
+How to Choose a Detox Center

 - Does the facility accommodate dietary issues?